Dina Pronicheva: Experience under German occupation

 In the written testimony, she states that after leaving the ravine she then found a cottage, where the son of the inhabitant brought a German officer to her, telling the German she was a Jew.
-She then carried out household work for several German officers until being placed in a vehicle with prisoners of war, which she jumped out of with another prisoner Liuba.
+She then carried out household work for several German officers until being placed in a vehicle with prisoners of war, which she jumped out of with another prisoner, Liuba.
 The residence they moved to was then raided by police, but Pronicheva hid under pillows and was not found.

 Later, Germans discovered them, but a companion of the German officers saved Pronicheva by claiming she worked for him and so moved them to a former army barracks where she worked for the Germans.

-Pronicheva testifies that she was later betrayed, but policeman and Gestapo who came for her were told that she had a heart condition and was possibly not a Jew as her papers were in order.
+Pronicheva testifies that she was later betrayed, but policemen and Gestapo who came for her were told that she had a heart condition and was possibly not a Jew as her papers were in order.